alantech/iasql/postmortems/006 - Postmortem for internet gateway route being deleted from default vpc route table.md

 ## Cause

 Firstly, the `delete_all_records` function was deleting the internet gateway record for the default vpc's route table.
-Secondly, something has changed in AWS and this becomes an issue between the ECS and ECR communication.
+Secondly, something has changed in AWS and this becomes an issue between the ECS and ECR communication, likely the change in version 1.4.0 of Fargate.

 ## Prevention